kylemos/esri/README.md

 # esri
-A project for messing around the OOP concepts in Python
+A project for messing around with OOP concepts in Python